Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-12.md

 ## After This Lesson

-- Submit your auth-enabled server and React client to GradeScope
+- Push your auth-enabled server and React client to `lesson-12/` in your course repo
 - Your final project should have working login/register by this point

 <!-- > -->